Our guide to exploring the beautiful Canterbury region of New Zealand

 The largest city of the South Island, Christchurch is also New Zealand's oldest, having been granted its Royal Charter in 1856.
-Known as the ‘Garden City’, for its high percentage of green areas, Christchurch has the feel of an old, English city, thanks to the ambitions of settlers who wanted to recreate the similarly-named area of Oxford.
+Known as the Garden City for its high proportion of green areas, Christchurch has the feel of an old English city, thanks to the ambitions of settlers who wanted to recreate the similarly-named area of Christ Church, Oxford in England.

 Arthur's Pass National Park

 Established in 1929, Arthur's Pass National Park is situated between Canterbury and the West Coast.
 Dominated by the spectacular Southern Alps, the park is a haven for trampers and mountain climbers.
 The village of Arthur's Pass itself, provides a handy base for those who want to take their time exploring this wild landscape.

 Mount Cook National Park

 New Zealand's highest mountain, Aoraki/Mount Cook sits in the national park of the same name and is part of the Te Wahipounamu world heritage area.
 All but one of New Zealand's 3000m high peaks lie in the park, making it an obvious attraction for mountaineers and experienced hikers.

-As you approach the park you’ll discover the dramatic highland landscape and picture postcard views of Lake Pukaki.
-Less and 30 minutes drive away are the turquoise waters of Lake Tekapo and a renowned stargazing spot.
+As you approach the park you will discover the dramatic alpine landscape and picture postcard views of Lake Pukaki.
+Less and 30 minutes drive away are the turquoise waters of Lake Tekapo, a world renowned stargazing spot.

 Check our 'Things To Do' section to see details of the activities on offer in Christchurch and the Canterbury region.